Azure/BillingCodeSamples/readme.md

 ## Need Help?

-Be sure to check out XXXXXX if you are having trouble.
-The Azure Billing product team actively monitors the forum and will be more than happy to assist you.
+Be sure to check out the Azure forums on [StackOverflow](http://stackoverflow.com/questions/tagged/azure) and [MSDN](https://social.msdn.microsoft.com/Forums/azure/en-US/home?forum=windowsazurepurchasing) if you are having trouble.
+The Azure Billing product team actively monitors the forums and will be more than happy to assist you.

 ## Contribute Code or Provide Feedback